mekomsolutions/openmrs-module-initializer/README.md

 * Bulk creation and edition of program workflows provided through CSV files in  **configuration/programworkflows**.
 * Bulk creation and edition of program workflow states provided through CSV files in  **configuration/programworkflowstates**.
 * Bulk creation and edition of privileges provided through CSV files in  **configuration/privileges**.
+* Bulk creation and edition of roles provided through CSV files in  **configuration/roles**.
+* Bulk creation and edition of metadata terms mappings provided through CSV files in  **configuration/metadatamappings**.

 #### Version 1.1.0
 * Bulk creation and edition of drugs provided through CSV files in  **configuration/locations**.